The best and most beautiful things in the world

 — Helen Keller

-Helen Keller (1880-1968) had a brief illness in childhood that left her blind and deaf, but once she unlocked the key to communication, she became one of the most high achieving women in America.
+Helen Keller (1880-1968) had a brief illness in childhood that left her blind and deaf, but once she unlocked the key to communication, she became one of the most high achieving women in the US.
+The book she is most known for is her own autobiography, The Story of My Life.

-Read about how to visit her home in northern Alabama, where you can touch the original water well pump that changed her life forever, here: http://www.helenkellerbirthplace.org.
-This is where she first connected sign language to an everyday object, and the moment is considered to be the pivotal point in time that launched her interest in education.
-(Tuscumbia currently has a population of approximately 8,400.)
+Read about how to visit her home in northern Alabama, where you can touch the original water well pump that changed her life forever, here: https://helenkellerbirthplace.org.
+This is where she first connected sign language to an everyday object, a moment considered to be the pivotal experience that launched her passion for education.

 An example of her handwriting can be seen as her signature in the letter image on this page, which she wrote on behalf of the Institute of the Chinese Blind in New York in 1941 in order to raise funds for their organization in New York.